wigging/numerix/Sources/Numerix/Numerix.docc/Addition.md

 # Addition

-Addition operators for Vector and Matrix structures.
+Addition operators for Vector, Matrix, and ShapedArray structures.

 ## Overview

-Vector and matrix addition using single and double precision values.
+Vector, matrix, and shaped array addition using single and double precision values.
 These are element-wise operations.

 ## Topics